A group of 40 representatives of independent, grassroots food aid providers came together in Manchester to form

 As both IFAN and the wider emergency food aid sector has continued to grow, for the sake of clarity of our working principles, we have added a 3rd principle:

 To achieve this vision and meet these aims, IFAN organises its activities in three broad areas:

-The idea for the Independent Food Aid Network was developed Seb Mayfield in collaboration with Steph Ellis, Jon May and Chris Sunderland following Seb's visit to Canada where food banks have existed for decades.
-Seb saw the potential for an alternative approach to food poverty as practised in Canada through Community Food Centres, published a Winston Churchill Memorial Trust report on the subject and we are grateful to him for his hard work and commitment to getting IFAN off the ground.
+The idea for the Independent Food Aid Network was developed by Seb Mayfield in collaboration with Steph Ellis, Jon May and Chris Sunderland following Seb's visit to Canada where food banks have existed for decades.
+Seb saw the potential for an alternative approach to food poverty as practised in Canada through Community Food Centres, published a Winston Churchill Memorial Trust report on the subject and we are grateful to him for his hard work in getting IFAN off the ground.